Belgrave, Leicester: Business and commerce

-Belgrave based British United Shoe Machinery, formed around the turn of the 20th century as a subsidiary of United Shoe Machinery Company of the United States, became part of a group which for most of the 20th century was the world's largest manufacturer of footwear machinery and materials, exporting shoe machinery to more than 50 countries.
-In the 1960s and 1970s, it was Leicester's biggest employer employing more than 4,500 locally and 9,500 worldwide.
+Belgrave based British United Shoe Machinery, formed around the turn of the 20th century as a subsidiary of United Shoe Machinery Company of the United States became part of a group which for most of the 20th century was the world's largest manufacturer of footwear machinery and materials, exporting shoe machinery to more than 50 countries.
+In the 1960s and 1970s it was Leicester's biggest employer, employing more than 4,500 locally and 9,500 worldwide.
 Most of the workforce was recruited via an apprentice scheme which trained a large proportion of Leicester's engineers.
-The company had "a respected reputation for technical innovation and excellence", between 1898 and 1960, it developed and marketed nearly 800 new and improved shoe machines and patented more than 9,000 inventions, at one time employing 5% of the UK's patent agents.
+The company had "a respected reputation for technical innovation and excellence", between 1898 and 1960 it developed and marketed nearly 800 new and improved shoe machines and patented more than 9,000 inventions, at one time employing 5% of the UK’s patent agents.

+Wolsey, a heritage British clothing brand founded in 1755, making it one of the oldest existing textile companies in the world was based in Belgrave.

 Parker Plant in Belgrave opened in 1911 inside a single railway arch.
 The business relocated to an 18-acre site in 1926.
 In the 1950s, 60s and 70s they were employing over 1,400 people to meet demand.
 In 1969, 1978 and in 1994 the business won the prestigious Queen's Award for Enterprise.
 In 2006 Universal Conveyors was acquired and in 2007 Phoenix Parker Holdings Ltd was formed.
 In 2014 Phoenix Transworld, Cartem & Universal Conveyors marketed under the Parker brand.

+Walkers Midshire Foods - Walkers Deli & Sausage Co, part of Samworth Brothers is on the Cobden Street Industrial Estate in Belgrave.
+The Business specialises in the manufacturing of Premium Sliced Cooked Meats and Sausages as well as being the largest producer of Pate in the UK.

+Bobby's, one of the first vegetarian restaurants in Britain has been on Belgrave Road/The Golden Mile since 1976.

+Melton Ironmongers, Britain’s Best Hardware Retailer is on Melton Road in Belgrave.

 Bostik is in Belgrave as well as the Fred Perry clothing label having been in Belgrave.

 Demographics

+The Belgrave area has become home to affluent Indian-origin East African Hindus.

-The area, since the 1970s, has had a large Asian population and is now predominately Asian.
+The area, since the 1970s has had a large Asian population and is now predominately Asian.

-According to the 2001 UK census, 104 Pacific Island born people were residing in Belgrave, with many more being of Pacific Islander descent.
+According to the 2001 UK census 104 Pacific Island born people were residing in Belgrave, with many more being of Pacific Islander descent.
 This is the largest number for any location in the UK.